DeloitteAU/react-habitat/readme.md

 #### 1. Create a bootstrapper class

-The class must extend `ReactHabitat.Bootstrapper` and is intended to a *[entry](https://webpack.github.io/docs/configuration.html#entry)* point of your bundled app.
+The class must extend `ReactHabitat.Bootstrapper` and is intended to be a *[entry](https://webpack.github.io/docs/configuration.html#entry)* point of your bundled app.
 So if you're using something like webpack or browserify then this is file to point it too.

 In the *constructor()* of the class you need to register your React components with it and then set the container.
 The container is later bound to the DOM automatically so your React components self-initiate.